omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 5. Repeat the process til all documents for the sign-off request are added.
 6. Set all other settings for the sign-off request as described for pages.

+Authors of controlled documents can also create a sign-off request in the controlled documents library, for a single document.
+For more information about this alternative, see the bottom of this page: :doc:`Working with published documents </working-with-documents/authoring-controlled-documents/working-with-published-documents/index>`

 Checking up on a request
 *************************
 You can check up on a Sign-off request to see what has happened.